 What the Seeki Score measures (and why your listing is a B+)

-The Seeki Score is a 0-100 quality rating shown next to every listing on Seeki, with a letter grade from A+ down to F. It exists for two reasons.
-Buyers see a trust signal at a glance.
-A B+ listing is one a seller actually filled in, with a description and a real photo set, not a phone number and a one-line address.
-Sellers see a feedback loop.
-If the listing is sitting at C, the score gives a sense of what is missing without prescribing a fix.
+Both signals exist for the same two reasons.
+Buyers get a trust signal at a glance: a B+ listing is one a seller actually filled in, with a description and a real photo set, not a phone number and a one-line address.
+Sellers get a feedback loop: a listing sitting at C is being told which side of the line it is on, without being handed a prescription.

-This post explains what the score is for and how to move yours up.
-It does not publish the formula.
+This post explains what the two signals are for and how to move the one you control.
+It does not publish the weights, the thresholds or the arithmetic.
 The Seeki Score works the same way Google's PageRank does in your head: you know it exists, you know roughly what feeds it, you know good content beats thin content.
-The exact arithmetic is ours to tune over time.
+The exact tuning is ours to change as we learn.

 Why we built it